• About

 18 Tuesday Apr 2017

-Posted by Brandon Ray Kirk in Big Harts Creek, Cemeteries, Harts
+Posted Big Harts Creek, Cemeteries, Harts

 Adkins-Brumfield Family Cemetery, Appalachia, Caney Branch, cemeteries, Charles Adkins, genealogy, Harts Creek, Harts Creek District, history, Isaiah Adkins, justice of the peace, Lincoln County, Mary Jane Adkins, miller, Minerva Adkins, photos, West Virginia